FreeTAKTeam/FreeTakServer/README.md

 # TAKlib
-A Python3 library to emulate a TAK Server for use with wintak, atak, civtak or itak
+A Python3 library to emulate a TAK Server for use with wintak, atak, civtak, itak or any other TAK devices

 ## Requirements
 - Python 3